top of page

 Aposticha

-I have lifted up my eyes to You enthroned in heaven.
-Behold, as the eyes of servants are on the hands of their masters, as the eyes of a maid are on the hands of her mistress,* so are our eyes on the Lord our God until He has mercy on us.
+Verse: To you have I lifted up my eyes, to you who dwell in heaven.
+Behold, as the eyes of servants look to the hand of their masters, as the eyes of a maid to the hand of her mistress, so do our eyes look to the Lord our God, * until He has mercy on us.

 Canticle of Simeon